Various bloggers have asked about the scientific basis for the French approach to kids’ food.

 The issue of children’s food–and children’s health more generally–became a scientific concern in the 19th century, when infant mortality rates in France were the highest in Europe (and high rates of maternal mortality during childbirth were also a serious issue).
 In response, the French developed the science of ‘puériculture‘ (literally – the science of infant and child health and hygiene); for example, they invented one of the first modern incubators (the ‘Lion’ incubator, named after Alexandre Lion, was the model first used in US hospitals).
 Historians generally point to the Hôpital des Enfants Malades (Hospital for Sick Children) in Paris as the world’s first paediatric hospital (opened in 1802, it still exists today, as part of the famous Necker hospital).
 This gradually became a worldwide trend; the first paediatric hospitals opened in the US in Philadelphia (1855) and Boston (1869).

 A few years ago, these researchers did a comparative study of French and American parental feeding practices, and effects on children’s eating habits (de Lauzon-Guillain 2009, full reference below).
-They were motivated by the fact that no cross-cultural studies of children’s eating habits had (at that time) been done between France and US (as opposed to cross-cultural studies of adults).
-They were also motivated by the fact that the differences in rates of obesity and overweight were striking: American children are 4 times more likely to be obese than French children.
-Moreover, obesity rates for French children have stayed stable, or even declined slightly, for the past decade–whereas they have continued to increase in the US.
-(For data and sources, see the end of this post).
+They were motivated by the fact that no cross-cultural studies of children’s eating habits have been done between France and US (as opposed to cross-cultural studies of adults).
+They were also motivated by the fact that the differences in rates of obesity and overweight were striking: in 2000, 6.4% of 6–9 year old French children were obese (95th percentile for weight) and 20.6% were overweight (85th percentile), whereas 15.3% of 6–11 year old children in the United States were obese and 30.3% were overweight.
+(Obesity rates for French children have since stayed stable, or even declined slightly, whereas they have continued to increase in the US).

 There are also many interesting studies on the French approach to fostering a love of variety and new foods in the children–even before they are a year old.
 Let’s look at the results of one study, published in 2007 in the peer-reviewed (and leading) journal ‘Appetite’ (Maier et al 2007; full reference below).
 It compared French and German mothers, and found that: